 By highlighting the national importance of technological innovation, the medal is also meant to inspire future generations of Americans to prepare for and pursue technical careers to keep America at the forefront of global technology and economic leadership.

 Established by the Stevenson-Wydler Technology Innovation Act of 1980, the medal was first awarded in 1985.
 On Aug.
 9, 2007, the president signed the America COMPETES (Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science) Act of 2007, amending Section 16 of the Stevenson-Wydler Technology Innovation Act of 1980.

 The most recent Laureates were announced by the White House in December 2015.

-- Nominations are eligible for two years.
+- Nominations are eligible for three years.

 - Nominations of candidates from traditionally underrepresented groups are encouraged.

 - We encourage all nominators to get in touch with the NMTI program staff with your questions.
 We want to help you submit a quality application.